 Furthermore, it will service as platform to identify catalytic projects aimed at growing the economy by retaining current business/industry but also attracting new investment.
 In the development of project pipelines, we aim to identify funding gaps that can be funded though new innovative funding models.
 It will also be utilised to land the Provincial Water and Energy resilience programmes within the municipal space.

 5.5 NATIONAL AND PROVINCIAL GOVERNMENT FOOTPRINT

-5.5.1 NATIONAL GOVERNMENT

-(Table to be completed)
+5.5.1 Department of Social Development (DSD)